 Batch processing: Speaking of the philosophy of expendable JPG, and assuming you keep a high quality lossless archive, then there are easy ways to run off batches of expendable JPG for one-use viewing, temporary JPG copies sized for monitor viewing, or for HDTV viewing, or to upload to be printed, etc. Several programs have batch modes to do this.

-Faststone editor has its menu Tools - Batch Convert Selected Images.
-Free from the internet.
+The free FastStone editor has its menu Tools - Batch Convert Selected Images.

-Irfanview editor has its menu Files - Batch Conversion/Rename.
-Free from the internet.
+The free IrfanView editor has its menu Files - Batch Conversion/Rename.

-Of these two free programs, IMO, Faststone is the better editor (more conventional and complete), but I like Irfanview as the better viewer (less cluttered).
+I use Photoshop Raw, but of these two free programs, IMO, FastStone is the better editor (more conventional and complete, specifically with Levels), but I like IrfanView as the convenient viewer (less cluttered).

-Here is the trick: We always resample using "Preserve Aspect Ratio", so generally, if you want say 1800x1200 pixel size (to print 6x4 inches), you can specify the larger target dimension twice, 1800x1800, and then regardless if the batch contains mixed landscape or portrait shapes, the largest dimension will be 1800, as appropriate.
-Aspect ratio controls the smaller dimension, which can be however you prepared it.
+Here is the trick for batch resampling: We always must resample using "Preserve Aspect Ratio", so generally, if you want a batch of say 1800x1200 pixel size (to print 6x4 inches), you can specify the larger target dimension twice, 1800x1800, and then regardless if the batch contains mixed landscape or portrait shapes, the largest dimension will be 1800, as appropriate.
+This works for batches, and Aspect ratio controls the smaller dimension, which can be however you prepared it.